-The text below includes edited excerpts from the Canadian Encylopedia of Music in Canada that were authored by Barry J. Edwards.
+The text below includes edited excerpts from the Canadian Encyclopedia of Music that were authored by Barry J. Edwards.

 The first Hart House Orchestra was a professional chamber orchestra, founded in July 1954 by Boyd Neel – then dean of the Royal Conservatory of Music – along the lines of his famous English group, the Boyd Neel Orchestra.
 The 18 strings and 4 woodwinds of the new group were reduced ca 1957 to 13 strings, with supplementary players for specific works.
 In turn, John Dembeck, Albert Pratz, Andrew Benac, Clifford Evens, and David Zafer served as concertmasters.
 The repertoire ranged the 17th, 18th, and 20th centuries and included commissioned works from Maurice Blackburn (Suite for Strings, 1960), Keith Bissell (Three Pieces, 1961), Harry Freedman (Fantasy and Allegro, 1962), and Morris Surdin (Concerto for Accordion and Strings, 1966, premiered by Joseph Macerollo); premieres also included Norman Symonds’ Pastel Blue in 1963.